Bankura district: Maratha raids

 The Bishnupur Rajas who were at the summit of their fortunes towards the end of the 17th century, started declining in the first half of the 18th century.
 First, the Maharaja of Burdwan seized the Fatehpur Mahal, and then the Maratha invasions laid waste their country.
 In 1742, when the Marathas, under Bhaskar Rao, attacked Bishnupur, the troops put up a spirited defence but then Gopal Singh retreated within the fort and ordered the troops and citizens to pray to Madan Mohan to save the city.
 It is believed that Madan Mohan responded and the cannons were fired without human assistance.
 The truth probably is that the Maratha cavalry were unable to pierce the strong fortifications and retired.
 While they failed to take the fort and pillage the treasury, the Marathas harried the less protected parts of the kingdom.
 Intrigue and litigation that followed ruined the Bishnupur Raj family and eventually in 1806, the estate was sold for arrears of land revenue and bought up by the Maharaja of Burdwan.

 British administration

 Birbhum and Bishnupur districts from 1765 to 1787, based on the 1776 map by James Rennell.
-These areas are now part of the Birbhum and Bankura districts.
+These areas have since become part of the Birbhum and Bankura districts.

 Bishnupur was ceded to the British with the rest of Burdwan chakla in 1760.
 The Marathas had laid the country waste and famine of 1770 completed the misery of the kingdom.
 A large section of the population was swept away, cultivation fell, and lawlessness spread.
 The once powerful king had been reduced to the status of a mere zamindar.
 In 1787, Bishnupur was united with Birbhum to form a separate administrative unit, the headquarters was shifted to Suri, and a rebellious situation prevailed.
 Bankura continued to be one district with Birbhum till 1793, when it was transferred to the Burdwan collectorate.